h-yung/trip-organizer/README.md

 2. Define basic endpoints needed for API.
 3. Write functions and test API with Postman.
 4. Inside server directory (update your .gitignore), create front-end directories.
-5. Design main workflows/pages.
-This was essentially a single page app, with few enough conditionals that I didn't bother using React Router. **Mild regrets about this now.**
+5. Design main workflows/pages. ~~This was essentially a single page app, with few enough conditionals that I didn't bother using React Router. **Mild regrets about this now.**~~ Fixed routing to use router.
+Should have plotted that out.
 6. Write components and very wasteful (S)CSS.
 7. Change your mind a few times about how to handle certain user flows.
 8. Rewrite the build and deploy scripts.